HVAC Technician Job Description: Everything You Need For Hiring [+ Free Template]

 Position Summary:

-Our newest HVAC Technician will work on installing, maintaining, and repairing HVAC systems in residential properties.
-Reporting to our Service Manager, the person in this role will be dispatched to several customer homes per week for routine maintenance, service calls, installs, and change-outs.
+Reporting to our HVAC Service Manager, this technician will be dispatched to several customer homes per week for routine maintenance, service calls, installs, change-outs, and emergency repairs.

 Responsibilities: